Jak0busus/Jak0busus/README.md

 ⚙️ As a build tool for my plugins I use<br/>
 Gradle instead of Maven and use the Kotlin DSL build script.<p/>
 🏫 At the moment i am trying to learn Python.<p/>
-🥱 On the side i program small systems for my own Minecraft server.<p/>
+🥱 On the side i program small systems for my own Minecraft server.
+I am thinking of publishing it soon.<p/>

 <br/>